nokia-wroclaw/innovative-project-jackdaw/presentation/slideshow/6_installation.md

 ## Preparing Docker environment

-First you have to have [Docker](https://docs.docker.com/install) installed on your system.
+First you need to have [Docker](https://docs.docker.com/install) installed on your system.

 Then run docker or create and start docker machine.

 --------------

-## Clone repository
+## Clone the repository

 Open a command prompt and use the following commands to clone repository and navigate to project directory: